henry1758f/OpenVINO_Demo_Kit/Readme.md

       >> Or press ENTER to ignore it. "
   Just follow the same way before.
 #### Setup the input data
-* After you choosing the License Plate Recognition model and assign to hardware inference device, you should setup an input data for model and application to inference:
+* After you choose the License Plate Recognition model and assign to hardware inference device, you should setup an input data for model and application to inference:
       >> input "cam" for using camera as inference source,"0" for default Source, or typein the path to the source you want.